SepViT: Separable Vision Transformer: Introduction

 Primordially, ViT \cite{ViT} firstly introduces Transformer to the image recognition tasks.
 It splits the whole image into patches and feeds each patch as a token into Transformer.
 However, the patch-based Transformer is hard to deploy due to the computationally inefficient full-attention mechanism.
 To relieve this problem, Swin \cite{Swin} proposes the window-based self-attention to limit the computation of self-attention in non-overlapping sub-windows.
 Obviously, the window-based self-attention helps to reduce the complexity to a great extent, but the shifted operator for building connection among the windows brings difficulty for ONNX or TensorRT deployment.
 Twins \cite{Twins} takes advantage of the window-based self-attention and the spatial reduction attention from PVT \cite{PVT_v1} and proposes the spatially separable self-attention.
 Although Twins is deployment-friendly and achieves outstanding performance, its computational complexity is hardly reduced.
 CSWin \cite{CSWin} shows state-of-the-art performance via the novel cross-shaped window self-attention, but its throughput is low.
 Albeit, with varying degrees of progress in these famous vision Transformers, most of its recent successes are accompanied with huge resource demands.

-To overcome the aforementioned issues, we propose an efficient Transformer backbone, called {\bf Separable Vision Transformer (SepViT)}, which captures both local and global dependencies in a sequential order.
-A key design element of SepViT is its {\bf depthwise separable self-attention} module, as shown in Fig. \ref{fig:SepViT}.
-Inspired by the depthwise separable convolution in MobileNets \cite{MobileNet_v1,MobileNet_v2,Mobilenet_v3}, we re-design the self-attention module and propose the depthwise separable self-attention, which consists of a depthwise self-attention and a pointwise self-attention that can correspond to depthwise and pointwise convolution in MobileNets, respectively.
+To overcome the aforementioned issues, we propose an efficient Transformer backbone, called Separable Vision Transformer (SepViT), which captures both local and global dependencies in a sequential order.
+A key design element of SepViT is its depthwise separable self-attention module, as shown in Fig. \ref{fig:SepViT}.
+Inspired by the depthwise separable convolution in MobileNets \cite{MobileNet_v1,MobileNet_v2,Mobilenet_v3}, we re-design the self-attention module and propose the depthwise separable self-attention, which consists of a depthwise self-attention (PSA) and a pointwise self-attention (PSA) that can correspond to depthwise and pointwise convolution in MobileNets, respectively.
 The depthwise self-attention is used to capture local feature within each window while the pointwise self-attention is for building connections among windows that notably improve the expressive power.
-Moreover, to get the global representation of a local window, we develop a novel {\bf window token embedding}, which can model the attention relationship among windows with negligible cost.
-Furthermore, we also extend the idea of grouped convolution from AlexNet \cite{AlexNet} to our depthwise separable self-attention and present the {\bf grouped self-attention} to further improve the performance.
+Moreover, to get the global representation of a local window, we develop a novel window token embedding, which is utilized to compute the attention relationship among windows.
+Furthermore, we also extend the idea of grouped convolution from AlexNet \cite{AlexNet} to our depthwise separable self-attention and present the grouped self-attention to further improve the performance.